-Students must design, document, fabricate, and demonstrate an aircraft they determine to be capable of achieving the highest score on the specified mission profile(s).
-Flight scores will be based on the demonstrated mission performance in the best three (3) flights obtained during the contest.
+Students must design, document, fabricate, and demonstrate the aircraft they determine as best capable of achieving the highest score on the specified mission profile(s).
+Flight scores will be based on the demonstrated mission performance obtained during the contest.

 Each team must also submit a written Design Report.
 A maximum of 100 points will be awarded for the team design report.
 Scores for the written reports will be announced at the beginning of the fly-off.